 Indicator (a) In several parts of the Agency's PREA policy, the Abuse and Neglect policy and North Carolina Statutes direct staff to report all knowledge or suspicion related to sexual misconduct against a resident.
 The agency's policy on abuse and neglect states it has "a zero-tolerance policy towards all forms of abuse and neglect and stands committed to a culture of safety and security.
 Any staff member who has cause to suspect or receives any information that possible abuse and/or neglect of a juvenile occurred while in the physical custody of the Department, while under the direct supervision of the Department, or occurring in or on DJJDP-operated facilities/grounds or Court Counselor offices, must immediately take appropriate action to: (1) safeguard the juvenile(s) involved; (2) secure the scene of the incident where the alleged abuse and/or neglect occurred on departmental facility grounds; (3) report the matter immediately through the chain of command and to the Department of Social Services (DSS); and (4) complete an Incident Report.
 All other instances of alleged or suspected abuse/neglect shall be reported to DSS and recorded in NC-JOIN case notes.
-The staff interviewed by the Auditor were also clear that knowledge of misconduct by staff through actions or inactions leading to abuse must be reported.
+The staff interviewed by the Auditor were clear that knowledge of misconduct by staff through actions or inactions leading to abuse must be reported.
+All the Lenoir staff understood their responsibilities under North Carolina law as mandated reporters of abuse and neglect.
+The Auditor reviewed state laws on abuse reporting requirements.

 Indicator (b) NCDPS policy Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures states, (on page 14), that all reports of abuse will include reporting the incident to the Department of Social Services (DSS).
 As noted in Indicator (a) the agency's Abuse and Neglect Policy also sets forth this requirement.
 Random staff interviewed were aware of the requirement and the Auditor was provided with examples of the NCDPS PREA Incident Checklist which (item 6) reminds staff to notify DSS and local police on all allegations of sexual abuse and on any allegation of sexual harassment if a staff person is the alleged perpetrator.
-The Auditor also reviewed state statutes which define reporting responsibilities consistent with the policy.
+The Auditor as noted in indicator (a) reviewed state statutes which define reporting responsibilities consistent with the policy.

 Indicator (c) Random staff were aware of the importance of keeping information disclosed by a resident to those with a need to know such as the Supervisor on duty, and appropriate medical or Mental Health staff who may respond.
+The NCDPS

-The NCDPS PREA Incident Checklist (item 5) reminds staff that all allegations are reported to the senior person in charge.
+PREA Incident Checklist (item 5) reminds staff that all allegations are reported to the senior person in charge.
 The information about the incident is confidential and should only be shared on a need-to-know bases.

 Indicator (d) As noted in previous standards, the medical and mental health staff ensure client confidentiality unless there is a risk that another could impact the safety of individuals.
 Staff report residents sign that they understand the limits of confidentiality with medical and mental health upon initiation of services.
 As noted in indicator (b), North Carolina state law requires notification of Department of Social Services for any abuse of juvenile residents.
 Medical and mental health staff were able to discuss the requirements for informed consent and how they notify all residents at the initiation of services on the limitations of their confidentiality.
-The Auditor was shown examples in the Juvenile charts of the confidentiality requirement.